 As a result of Ana Vidovic’s sense of using crescendo and decrescendo to create tension and relaxation in classical music, i am deeply amazed by her.

 Scottish classical guitarist David Russell was led into music at an early age by his father who is also a guitarist.
 He learned to play music by ear before he could read music.
 David was deeply influenced by the music of Andrés Segovia.
 He can also play violin and French horn.

 NPR describes Grammy award winner Jason Vieaux as the most precise and soulful classical guitarist of his generation.
 His lengthy discography includes the 2015 Grammy Award-winning album for Best Classical Instrumental Solo, Play, from which the track “Zapateado” was selected as one of NPR’s “50 Favorite Songs of 2014 (So Far).”

 The legendary Cuban classical guitarist Manuel Barrueco is globally recognized as one of the most important guitarists of modern time.
-His distinctive artistry has been continually portrayed as a superb composer and a superior and elegant classical guitarist, possessing a seductive sound and surprising lyrical gifts.
+His distinctive artistry has been continually portrayed as a superb composer, superior, elegant classical guitarist, as well as possessing a seductive sound and surprising lyrical gifts.
 Manuel Barrueco devotes his career to bring the classical guitar to the center of world music.

 The Washington Post said about Christopher Parkening “the leading guitar virtuoso of our day, combining profound musical insight with complete technical mastery of his instrument.”

 The New York Times described his playing as “so intelligent, sensitive and adept that one can forget everything but the music.”